We Have Come for Your Parents

-We Have Come for Your Parents is Amen's third album, produced by Ross Robinson and was released via Virgin Records.
+We Have Come for Your Parents is the third studio album by American rock band Amen, released on October 31, 2000, through I Am Recordings and Virgin Records.
+The album was the band's second to be produced by Ross Robinson.
 The album was mixed and engineered by Mike Fraser at The Warehouse in Vancouver, BC.
 The title of the album refers to The Dead Boys album We Have Come for Your Children.

 Musical style

 This album saw Amen continue the nu metal/hardcore punk blend that marked their entire career, as well as the political and socially-charged lyrics that were persistent in the band through the writings of Casey Chaos.
+Robinson himself has described We Have Come for Your Parents as "the most brutal record ever released on a major label".

 Promotion

 A promotional audio cassette called PropAMENda was released in the United States in advance of the album by Virgin Records America in the Summer of 2000.
 The cassette contained two tracks: "Refuse Amen" and "PropAMENda (Excerpts From Forthcoming Album)", a 6-minute-long track featuring excerpts from the album.

 The song, "The Price Of Reality", was released as an early single for the album, along with a promotional music video.
 The video itself depicted Casey Chaos re-creating Figure with Meat by Francis Bacon, along with various images of "Americana" such as Boy Scouts and girls in Sunday School outfits with axes.
 The video would later be released on the Streetwise DVD series in FYE in 2002.

 Two more singles would be released after the album's release.
 "Too Hard to Be Free" would go on to reach Number 72 on the UK Official Chart on February 17, 2001, while "The Waiting 18" went on to be the highest ranking single, reaching Number 61 on the same chart on July 21, 2001.